shanekim28/coletsgo/backend/README.md

 4. Install express with `npm install express`
 5. Create a .env file with `touch .env` and fill it in as needed.
 See the [example below](#sample-env).
 6. Create a database container with `docker compose up -d`.
 If you don't have docker, install it [here](https://www.docker.com/).
+7. Migrate the database with `npx sequelize-cli db:migrate`

 ## Running the application